IRNAS/irnas-workflows-software/workflow-templates/basic/README.md

 To enable this you have to:
 1. Uncomment out whole Slack related block of code in `publish-new-release.yaml`.
 2. Set `SLACK_CHANNEL` field to a Slack channel of your choice.
-3. Find out who is Slack admin and tell them to enable a Slack Webhook for you.
+3. Find out who is Slack admin and tell them that you need a Slack Webhook token.
+When you get it create a new repository secret with name SLACK_WEBHOOK, with a value set to Slack Webhook token.
 4. Optionally you can modify `SLACK_TITLE` to your needs.